 Hallie is a beautiful, vivacious 14 year old girl.
 She loves to draw and do hair and makeup.
 Her favorite hobby is dance and she loves being in Dance Company at school.
 She enjoys being outside and going on adventures.
 She also loves photography and being creative with her edits.

-Unfortunately, unlike other kids her age, Hallie spends a good portion of her life at the doctors and in hospitals.
-She was born with a condition called Heterotaxy, where none of her organs formed correctly or in the right location.
-This was caused by another rare condition called Primary Ciliary Dyskinesia, which is in the same family as Cystic Fibrosis.
-She has many complex birth defects that leave her fighting for her life.
-Her biggest issue is that she is missing half of both her small and large intestines, although she does have problems with most of her other major organs including her heart, lungs, pancreas, liver, kidneys, stomach and the small issue of having 5 spleens.
-She has defects of her spine, both with her nerves and her cervical vertebrae.
-She struggles with blood flow to most of her major organs, as well as having arthritis, severe migraines, and ulcers in her intestines.
-I remember sitting at the hospital when Hallie was a baby and asking another mom what her child was having surgery for and how many she had undergone.
-She laughed and told me that they had lost track.
-I don't think I completely understood at the time, but I lost track after Hallie's 18th surgery, which was sometime last year.
-One of her nurses told me that it was astounding to see how many times Hallie has been hospitalized.
+Unfortunately, unlike teens her age, Hallie spends a significant amount of time in the hospital and at doctors offices.
+She was born with a rare condition called Heterotaxy, where none of her organs are formed correctly or in the location they’re supposed to be.
+This was caused by another rare condition called Primary Ciliary Dyskinesia, which is in the same family as the condition Cystic Fibrosis.
+She has numerous complex birth defects that leave her fighting for her life.
+Her biggest issue is that she is missing half her large and small intestines, although she does have problems with the majority of her important organs including her heart lungs pancreas stomach liver kidneys and the small issue of having 5 spleens.
+She has defects with her spine, both with her nerves and her cervical vertebrae.
+She had a hard time with blood flow to most of her major organs, as well as having JIA or Juvenile Idiopathic Arthritis.
+Hallie struggles with P.O.T.S. or Postural Orthostatic Tachycardia Syndrome and had to do home IV fluids through a semi permanent IV for close to eleven years.
+She has had ongoing severe migraines off and on throughout her life.
+Hallie has struggles with ulcers and her intestines.

-You can follow her story via her Facebook group.
+You can follow her story by joining her Facebook Group